 - National Independence Day Parade.
 FREE.
 One of the largest Fourth of July parades in the nation, this one begins at 11:45am and traverses Constitution Ave.
 The mile-long parade features bands, military units, massive balloons, drill teams, dignitaries and more all coming together to celebrate our nation’s history.

 - A Capitol Fourth.
 FREE.
 This concert begins just before sundown (8pm) on the West Lawn of the US Capitol.
-Arrive early (anytime after 3pm), post up on the lawn with a picnic dinner, and watch the show (John Stamos hosting musical acts including the Beach Boys, the Blues Brothers, the National Symphony Orchestra firsthand, and many more).
-Plus, you’ll have an amazing view for the firework just afterwards.
+Arrive early (anytime after 3pm), post up on the lawn with a picnic dinner, and watch the show (John Stamos hosting musical acts including the Beach Boys, Jimmy Buffett, Andy Grammer, and many more).
+Plus, you’ll have an amazing view of the fireworks just after.

 - Fourth of July fireworks at the National Mall.
 FREE.
 Speaking of fireworks, you’re not going to want to miss this show.
 This year, the show begins at 9:09pm and will be launched from the Lincoln Memorial Reflecting Pool.
 The National Mall provides the best view but if crowds aren’t your thing, we’ve outlined our other fave viewing spots below!